atlas-bi/website/src/docs/bi-library/contributing.md

 ---
-title: Atlas BI Library Docs » Contributing
+title: Contributing | Atlas BI Library Docs
 tags: BI Library
 description: Learn about how you can contribute to the Atlas BI Library project.
 Contributions are welcome.
 layout: docs_library.njk